EST 1980

 Getty Jan Blog 2 Target-022

-That's why B2B Inbound marketing works, and that's why it relies so heavily on identifying your target audience and buyer personas before the campaign launches, armed with qualitative and quantitative data.
+That's why B2B Inbound marketing works, and that's why it relies so heavily on and buyer personas before the campaign launches, armed with qualitative and quantitative data.

 When crafting your target audience, limit yourself to the top 3 decision-makers in the industry(ies) your products and services are valuable, necessary, and - in ideal cases - mission-critical.
 Prioritize their pain points and offer customized solutions for those specific pain points.